 There are a few opportunities for people to avoid paying stamp and several to legally minimise it, below our property accountants explain more.

-Those who are not first time buyers but are buying a property at a price below the stamp duty threshold (since 23 September 2022 at £250,000); are not liable for this tax.
+Those who are not first time buyers but are buying a property at a price below the stamp duty threshold ( from April 1, 2025, at £125,000); are not liable for this tax.

 Other ways to legitimately avoid stamp duty include: